reneevanderwalt/marketing-lab/src/blog/seven-tips-to-prevent-no-shows.md

 ## Tip #5 - Personalization

 Engagement can also be achieved by personalizing the invitation and reminder process.
 This makes registrants feel special.
-Provide them with their own personal agenda if you <a href="https://marketing-lab.nl/work/session-registrations-how-to">use sessions</a>, or use a Customer Voice survey to see what type of visitor they are.
+Provide them with their own personal agenda if you <a href="https://renee.vanderwalt.eu/blog/session-registrations-how-to">use sessions</a>, or use a Customer Voice survey to see what type of visitor they are.

-<a href="https://marketing-lab.nl/work/how-to-personal-event-agenda">>> Personal Agenda in Customer Insights - Journeys</a>
+<a href="https://renee.vanderwalt.eu/blog/how-to-personal-event-agenda">>> Personal Agenda in Customer Insights - Journeys</a>

 ## Tip #6 - Personal QR code or Teams Link

 Another effective way to personalize the reminder process is by using a personal QR code (for physical events) or a Teams link (for online events).
 It acts as their personal ticket to your event, which they cannot exchange with someone else.
 Additionally, this gives you the opportunity to get more registrants, as any colleagues they want to invite will need to register themselves.

-<a href="https://marketing-lab.nl/work/event-registration-qr-code-in-real-time-marketing-email">>> Using Personal QR Codes in Customer Insights - Journeys</a>
+<a href="https://renee.vanderwalt.eu/blog/event-registration-qr-code-in-real-time-marketing-email">>> Using Personal QR Codes in Customer Insights - Journeys</a>

 ## Tip #7 - Make it Simple to Cancel

 Though it might seem counterintuitive, making the cancellation process simple is one of the best ways to prevent no-shows.
 It's better to know in advance if registrants will not attend than to find out on the day of the event.
 So, make it easy!

-<a href="https://marketing-lab.nl/work/how-to-make-a-simple-event-cancellation-process">>> Handling Cancellations in Customer Insights - Journeys</a>
+<a href="https://renee.vanderwalt.eu/blog/how-to-make-a-simple-event-cancellation-process">>> Handling Cancellations in Customer Insights - Journeys</a>

 ## Wrap-Up

 We all fear a high no-show percentage.
 These seven proven tricks will help you reduce it when organizing your next event!

-#### Continue the Event Story

-<a href="https://marketing-lab.nl/work/event-marketing-basics">Event Marketing Basics</a>

-<a href="https://marketing-lab.nl/work/please-register-here">Please Register Here - The Invitation Process</a>

-<a href="https://marketing-lab.nl/work/urgency-in-event-communications">Why You Need Urgency in Your Event Communications</a>

-<a href="https://marketing-lab.nl/work/social-proof-in-event-communications">Using the Concept of Social Proof in Event Communications</a>